PKizzle/dns/cmd/testserv/handlers/as112/README.md

 ## Description

 _as112_ is a AS112 black hole handler.
-Similar to the one found in evldns.
 It (if it is configured to receive those queries) replies to all queries in the following zones with a no data response:

 - 10.in-addr.arpa
 - 254.169.in-addr.arpa